herlianal12/2_Plantago_scaffolding/README.md

 2. Quality control sequencing using FASTQC
 3. Quality control library preparation using Phase Genomic pipeline
 4. Scaffolding using SALSA2
-5. Scaffolding using 3D-DNA
+5. Scaffolding using JUICER, 3D-DNA, and JBAT
-6. Manual curation using JBAT

 **Step 1.
 Genomic DNA extraction and library preparation**